NormHeckman/Twitter_Analysis/README.md

 These python notebooks create word clouds for twitter tweet collections.

 In order to run these juypiter notebooks locally, download the files to your workstation.
 Place the uncompressed files in a known location.
-A full installation of Anaconda on that workstation is recommended.
+A full installation of Anaconda Python on that workstation is recommended.

 Then open an Anaconda bash shell.
 You will need to install the wordcloud package with this command: